dcmi/dctap/examples/CourseSchemaOrgAP/readme.md

 # Application Profile for course information using schema.org

-[courseSchemaOrgAP.csv]courseSchemaOrgAP.csv is a very simplified application profile based on [schema.org](https://schema.org/CourseInstance) to for information about courses.
+[courseSchemaOrgAP.csv](courseSchemaOrgAP.csv) is a very simplified application profile based on [schema.org](https://schema.org/CourseInstance) to for information about courses.

 ## UML Data model & example instance data